 When Joshua was told to meditate constantly on God’s law, his meditation was to make him “careful to do everything written in it” (Joshua 1:8).
 Thinking on God’s Word and His character is the focus of meditation, and its goal is obedience.
 Focusing on the Bible and God’s ways will help us in our walk with God: “I have hidden your word in my heart that I might not sin against you” (Psalm 119:11).

 In the New Testament, the word meditation or meditate doesn’t appear.
 But the concept is there.
 Paul states in Philippians 4:8, “Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.”
 Meditating on what is good and right has the end goal of turning the thoughts into action and putting them into practice (Philippians 4:9).
 Coming into contact with the Bible should promote change in a person’s life (James 1:22–25), and biblical meditation will help ensure proper change.

 The Bible’s view of meditation is different from what the world tells us it is.
-Modern teachings on mediation stem from false religions: transcendental meditation, for example, finds its roots in Hinduism.
+Modern teachings on meditation stem from false religions: transcendental meditation, for example, finds its roots in Hinduism.
 Secular views on meditation may see it as a healthy way to relax and remove stress from one’s life.
 Ultimately, non-biblical forms of meditation, whether from Hinduism or from secularism, cannot provide lasting peace, as only Christ can give true and enduring peace (John 14:27).

 Christians should follow the Bible’s teaching on meditation and meditate on God and His Word, not on ourselves or the things of this world.
 We should not participate in the world’s version of meditation, but instead meditate on God’s Word and allow it to transform us (Romans 12:2).